 Maintaining gutters and downspouts is one of the most often overlooked jobs around the house.
-It is also one of the most important, since clogged or leaking gutters can quickly lead to rotten fascia boards, peeling paint, water damage to interiors, flooding, and foundation concerns.
+It is also one of the most important since clogged or leaking gutters can quickly lead to rotten fascia boards, peeling paint, water damage to interiors, flooding, and foundation concerns.

 Importance of Gutters

 Gutters are an important protective function for homes, especially in regions with over 15 inches of annual rainfall.
 They direct water off the roof and away from your house through a system of troughs and downspouts.
 This drainage system protects the home’s siding, foundation, windows, doors, and landscaping from excess moisture.

 Non-functioning gutters cause problems like rotten siding, flooded basements, eroded soil, and foundation issues.
 Mildew and interior water damage may also occur.
 It’s best to be proactive when cleaning your gutters, as the repair costs associated with these damages will likely exceed the amount you’ll spend to maintain your gutters.

 Gutter guards shield your gutters from debris and allow longer intervals between cleanings.
 However, you still must inspect them periodically.
 This precaution is because the gaps necessary for ensuring water flow will allow smaller debris, such as pine needles, leaves, seeds, and pods, to enter over time.